Casper-Olsen/alpha-vantage-dotnet/README.md

 # alpha-vantage-dotnet
-A .NET wrapper for Alpha Vantage API
+A .NET wrapper for the Alpha Vantage API